zeittresor/OffNet/README.MD

 - Tray actions: **Activate**, **Disable**, and **Reconnect**.
 - Reconnect runs DHCP release/renew for IPv4 and IPv6 without showing a console window.
 - Per-device **Tray control** selection so physical adapters can be managed without disabling every WAN miniport or virtual adapter.
-- Options dialog accessible directly from the tray menu.
+- Optional rolling traffic graph directly inside the tray menu.
 - UI languages: **English (default)**, **German**, and **French**.
-- Configurable colors for all three tray states.
+- Configurable tray-state colors and traffic-graph colors.
+- Optional automatic startup at Windows sign-in.
 - Project link available from the Options dialog.
 - No telemetry and no cloud dependency.
 - MIT licensed.